Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Results

 \subsection{Case Study: Memory Integration}

 As a case study, we studied the performance, energy efficiency, and performance per dollar improvements of different SRAM sizes and numbers of tiles per chiplet (same number of tiles in total) and show the results in \cref{fig:use_case_mem}.
 Since all applications but SPMM have a very low \textbf{arithmetic intensity} with respect to the data movement, they require a large amount of memory bandwidth.
-We observe, (\cref{fig:use_case_mem} top), a strong performance increase with SRAM size, $3.5\times$ on geomean when increasing from 64KB to 256KB, with the same chiplet configuration of 32x32 tiles, and an additional $2\times$ increase when using 16x16-tile chiplets (32T/C), for the same SRAM size of 256KB.
-The \textbf{hit-rate} of the data cache (not shown) increases from 83\% to 95\% on geomean with the SRAM size increase, but since the effective bandwidth of a tile is $SRAM\_bandwidth \times hit\_rate + DRAM\_bandwidth \times (1 - hit\_rate)$, the hit-rate has a larger impact on the bandwidth when more tiles share the same DRAM channel (128T/C).
+The top plot of (\cref{fig:use_case_mem} shows a strong performance increase with SRAM size, $3.5\times$ on geomean when increasing from 64 KiB to 256 KiB, with the same chiplet configuration of 32x32 tiles, and an additional $2\times$ increase when using 16x16-tile chiplets (32 Tile/Ch), for the same SRAM size of 256 KiB.
+The \textbf{hit-rate} of the data cache (not displayed) increases from 83\% to 95\% on geomean with the SRAM size increase, but since the effective bandwidth of a tile is $SRAM\_bandwidth \times hit\_rate + DRAM\_bandwidth \times (1 - hit\_rate)$, the hit-rate has a larger impact on the bandwidth when more tiles share the same DRAM channel (128 Tile/Ch).

 The \textbf{throughput per dollar} is lower with 16x16-tile chiplets for all applications but SSSP and SPMV, due to the extra cost of having four times more HBM devices.
-SPMM, with over an order of magnitude more arithmetic intensity than the rest of the applications for the dataset evaluated (K25), showcases that when targetting performance per dollar, the optimal memory integration depends on the application domain.
+The throughput per dollar estimates for SPMM---with over an order of magnitude more arithmetic intensity than the rest of the applications for the dataset evaluated (RMAT-25)---showcases that when targeting performance per dollar, the optimal memory integration depends on the application domain.